Pennoni pasta is the oversized, ridged tube that transforms hearty meals. Larger and sturdier than traditional penne, Wikipedia+1

 Yes, pennoni pasta is excellent for baked dishes.
 Its thick walls prevent it from becoming mushy, even after extended baking.

-Pennoni pasta holds sauce better than penne due to its larger diameter and deeper ridges, which trap thick and hearty sauces.
+Pennoni pasta holds sauce better than penne due to its larger diameter and deeper ridges, which trap thicker, heartier sauces.

 Pennoni pasta can be used in cold pasta salads, but it works best with bold dressings and sturdy ingredients like roasted vegetables or cheese.